acuna-public/Storager/README.md

 - [x] SFTP
 - [x] SDCard

+**Advantages**

+- Simple to use
+- Lightweight
-It don't use any side libraries, only native Java `HttpURLConnection` to access the official clouds APIs.
+- Don't use any side libraries, only native Java `HttpURLConnection` to access the official clouds APIs

 **Usage**